Melania Trump Responds To Stormy Daniels’ ’60 Minutes’ Interview, First Lady’s Spokesperson Answers ‘NBC News’

 — Stephanie Grisham (@StephGrisham45) March 26, 2018

 A distinct pattern with Melania has been observed when negative headlines peak about the president’s alleged affairs.
-When news broke of Trump’s entanglement with Daniels, Melania backed out of accompanying her husband to Devos, Switzerland for an economic summit.
+When news broke of Trump’s entanglement with Daniels, Melania backed out of accompanying her husband to Devos, Switzerland, for an economic summit.
 She later rode in a separate car to the State of the Union Address and arrived solo at Air Force One before flying to Mar-a-Lago in Florida.
 The pair may have been on the same plane, but a new routine of arriving separately to the aircraft has only added to speculations that trouble exists in the marriage.
 When they exited the plane in Palm Beach on Friday, the first lady walked past her husband and quickly got inside the awaiting SUV with Barron.

 In the meantime, Melania Trump is reportedly keeping her focus strictly on Barron and other projects, with one presumably being her cyber-bullying initiative.